DeadliestDemon/System-Design-Obsidian/Building Blocks of a System/Distributed Cache/Distributed Cache.md

 ### What is Cache
 A temporary data storage that can serve data faster by keeping data entries in memory.
 Stores only the most frequently accessed data.
 When a request reaches the serving host, it retrieves data from the cache <mark style="background: #D2B3FFA6;">(cache hit)</mark> and serves the user.
 However, if the data is unavailable in the cache <mark style="background: #D2B3FFA6;">(cache miss)</mark>, the data will be queried from the database.
 Also, the cache is populated with the new value to avoid cache misses for the next time.

-A nonpersistent storage area used to keep repeatedly read and written data, which provides the end user with lower latency.
+A non-persistent storage area used to keep repeatedly read and written data, which provides the end user with lower latency.
 Therefore, a cache must serve data from a storage component that is fast, has enough storage, and is affordable in terms of dollar cost as we scale the caching service.

 ![[Pasted image 20230811222840.png]]

 ### What is Distributed Cache?